Main route: 14km (8.7 miles). 5 hours. For the whole outing, including trains, sights and meals, allow at least 9 hours.

 - Just before the clock tower, is The Saxon Shore, a Wetherspoons.
 Continue along the promenade until the end of town.

 - You can stay on this promenade along the beach for 2.5km if you wish.
-Eventually you are forced up onto the clifftop at a fixed staircase
+Eventually you are forced up onto the cliff top by steps: see point 10 below.

-- After about a kilometre the car-wide path starts to go sharply downhill, but you can stay on the clifftop by forking right onto a narrower tarmac path that runs in front of houses.
+- After about a kilometre the car-wide path starts to go sharply downhill beyond a vehicle-blocking barrier, but you can stay on the cliff top by forking right onto a narrower tarmac path that runs in front of houses.

-- After several hundred metres this path ends at a small grassy area, with bushes on its far side.
+- After 600-700 metres this path ends at a small grassy area with picnic tables, and bushes blocking your way on its far side.
 Veer right here to the road and turn left along it (still parallel to the coast but now with houses between you and the view).

-- In 250 metres, where the road ends, carry on downhill on a concrete track, with a car park to your right.
+- In 250 metres, where the road ends, turn right just before a car park up an earth and stone track.

 - After lunch go past the ruined church of Reculver and follow the sea wall beyond as it crosses the flat marshes, the former bed of the Wantsum Channel.